Context analyses on child marriage in crises and forced displacement settings

 The toolkit has been developed with child protection and gender-based violence (GBV) actors in mind, but it has wider applicability, for example for gender specialists, or the education, health or food security and livelihoods (FSL) sectors.
 Once completed, the findings of the context analyses should be used to inform future targeted prevention and response work, as well as to integrate key mitigation measures into humanitarian action.

-French and Arabic translations of the Toolkit and Tools will be available for download soon.
+An Arabic translation of the Toolkit will be available for download soon.

 Downloads